 This section of my blog revisits some of my favourite photographs and memories of our years spent discovering the unique places of the world and the hidden recesses of our innermost selves.
-Each post takes one photo, some are pilfered from as far back as 2002 when we first ventured into digital photography, and tries to capture that memory so that you can experience what it was like at the moment in which it was taken, and what it has come to mean for me in the years that followed.
-Follow the links below to explore my journey…
+Each post takes one photo, some go as far back as 2002 when we first ventured into digital photography, and tries to capture that memory so that you can experience what it was like at the moment in which it was taken, and what it has come to mean for me in the years that followed.

 Excerpt: “Over the years, we have made a conscious decision to spend as much time as we could, traveling.
 Beginning with a with a year-long backpacking adventure in 1989 that gave us such a taste for adventure, discovery, independence, self-reliance and personal growth; it continued through the early years of raising our children, where we wanted our kids to experience the way other people in this world live (and materially, often live with less than we do in our North American lives); and it continues to this day, now that we have come out the other side of our parenting journey with independent adult “children” (let’s face it, they’ll always be kids to me!) and more time on our hands to explore and adventure.”

 Excerpt: “For us, this trip was a very big deal.
 And I’d be kidding myself if I said we weren’t a little nervous!
 Friends and family thought we were brave & a bit nuts (at best) and carless & reckless (at worst).
 But as we came to realize during this trip and others that followed over the past two decades, we really had nothing to fear.
 Things work out.
 Lessons are learned.
 The world becomes more fascinating.
 And the fabric of who we are weaves itself more richly in the process.”